-Magnetic resonance imaging (MRI) is an imaging procedure that uses strong magnetic fields and radio waves to produce cross-sectional images of organs and internal structures in the body.
+Magnetic resonance imaging (MRI) uses strong magnetic fields and radio waves to produce cross-sectional images of organs and internal structures in the body.
 Each cross-section represents a “slice” of the part of the body being imaged.
-When viewed together these images provide a comprehensive view of the area imaged, with greater clarity and more detail than conventional X-ray images.
-MRI provides different or complementary information about structures in the body than the information that can be obtained using ultrasound or computed tomography (CT).
-These images are essential to the health care team as they coordinate care.
+When viewed together, these images provide a view that has greater clarity and more detail than X-ray images.

 An MRI system includes a scanner shaped like a donut and a motorized table that slides in and out of the opening.
 The magnetic strength of the scanner is measured in teslas, with 3 tesla (3T) scanners providing the highest resolution images.
 For some exams, a lower resolution is more appropriate.
 Columbia Radiology offers state-of-the-art MRI, including:

 - Wide bore technology (wider and shorter opening) for added comfort

 - Subspecialized radiologists from Columbia read all exams